 Batata harra is a spicy Middle Eastern potato side dish.
 It calls for just a few ingredients and is easy to make.
 Crispy and tender potatoes are tossed in a spicy garlic and cilantro sauce and finished with a squeeze of lemon.

 Middle Eastern and Mediterranean cuisines are all about the flavor in every bite.
 From manakeesh zaatar and roasted eggplant to chicken shawarma and kofta kebab, every Middle Eastern dish is a feast of flavors.
-These Middle Eastern spicy potatoes are very popular all around the Middle East and I’m going to show you how to make them.
+These Middle Eastern spicy potatoes are very popular all around the region and I’m going to show you how to make them.

 What is batata harra?

 Batata harra in Arabic literally translates to “spicy potatoes”.
 You can find this dish in Lebanon and many Middle Eastern restaurants by names such as spicy potatoes or Lebanese spicy potatoes.

 This dish is made of roasted or fried potatoes tossed in a delicious spicy garlic and cilantro sauce and drizzled with lemon juice.
 It can be served as an appetizer or side dish.
 This is a simple dish similar to Iranian fried potatoes and onions, also known as di piazeh aloo.